etcoker/Data-Analysis-Portfolio/Agency-Wide Scorecards/README.md

 ## <ins>Acknowledgements </ins>
 Team members at Thompson CFF in Finance, Clinical, IT, and Development departments provided vital contributions to monthly data gathering and were essential to achieving monthly scorecard presentation goals.

+<ins> </ins>
+All data has either been erased or randomly genererated to protect the privacy of the organization.